 “We were both like thirteen at the time so hearing this kind of stuff was pretty upsetting.
 And so I would feel like I was responsible for her life. … And I would be so afraid that what if I say ‘I’m so sorry I have to go to sleep’ and then she dies and then- and then I have to live with that my whole life.”

-Maddy started “expressing some vague desire to commit suicide.”
+Maddy started, in her words, “expressing some vague desire to commit suicide.”
 She admits she had been suicidal since fifth grade, but it was really starting to hit her in a way that scared her.

-“It was really draining.”
-Every day, Maddy felt as if she had to put on a plastic, hazmat-esque suit, almost like one puts on makeup, just to enter the world.
+Every day, Maddy felt as if she had to put on a plastic hazmat suit just to enter the world.

-“I would feel like the world was spinning and like my vision would like go kind of blurry … I would be throwing up, passing out a lot and be complaining all the time of feeling lightheaded or feeling kind of odd or out of it or maybe sometimes like feverish- I wouldn’t have a fever -but I’d feel kind of hot and cold all over, or I’d feel like my hands like I couldn’t feel my hands or my legs…”
+“I would feel like the world was spinning and like my vision would like go kind of blurry.
+I would be throwing up, passing out a lot and be complaining all the time of feeling lightheaded or feeling kind of odd or out of it, maybe sometimes feverish.
+I wouldn’t have a fever -but I’d feel kind of hot and cold all over, or I’d feel like my hands like I couldn’t feel my hands or my legs.”

-With Maddy’s doctor telling her over and over that nothing was wrong, nothing was wrong, she had this penetrating feeling that everything was useless.
+With Maddy’s doctor telling her over and over that nothing was wrong, she had this penetrating feeling that everything was useless.
 She thought that there was no cure for her, that there must be something seriously flawed with who she was as a person.

 Eventually, it got so bad that she was admitted to an in-patient facility.
-It was after this point that she began fully exploring different school paths for herself, ultimately helping her long term plans in a positive way.
-But still she struggles.
+It was after this point that she began fully exploring different school paths for herself, ultimately forming a positive long-term plan for her education.
+But still, she struggles.

 Anna has struggled with PTSD, generalized anxiety, social anxiety, depression, OCD and attention deficit hyperactivity disorder (ADHD).

-For a long time, Anna’s parents tried to offer her the opportunity to get medication or see a therapist.
-Anna explains “I was scared of accepting that I needed help. … But I realized this was really actually taking a toll on me.
+For a long time, Anna’s parents tried to offer her the opportunity to get medication or see a therapist, but as Anna explains, “I was scared of accepting that I needed help.
+But I realized this was really actually taking a toll on me.
 I wanted to take steps to be healthier and happier.”